kol-oss/arcane-ascension/README.md

 ## Plugin Overview

-**Arcane Ascension** is a Minecraft Paper plugin that expands vanilla gameplay with a deep magic system, progression through divine sorcery branches, and village management mechanics.
+**Arcane Ascension** is a Minecraft Paper plugin that expands vanilla gameplay with a deep magic system, progression through divine sorcery branches, and waypoint management mechanics.
 Players begin as novice practitioners and can evolve into powerful archmages capable of creating settlements and commanding followers through mystical arts.

 ## Plugin Information